 model.add(LSTM(units=50, return_sequences=True, input_shape=(X_train.shape[1], 1))) model.add(LSTM(units=50)) model.add(Dense(units=1)) model.compile(optimizer='adam', loss='mean_squared_error')

-example 1:
+Example 1:

-We have a monthly demand history data saved in a CSV file.
+We have monthly demand history data saved in a CSV file.
 An LSTM model has been implemented using Python.
-The steps with coding in COLAB will be described in the following.
+The steps coded in COLAB are described below.

-The most difficult part is basically how to reformat the data correctly to feed the model.
+The most difficult part is reformatting the data correctly to feed the model.

-First we read the dataset and store it in an array.
+Read the dataset and store it in an array.